All Episodes

 Sometimes it's more.

-I think the fine people who have a hoax took several, uh, and the Russia collusion hoax took several, but one is the minimum.
+I think the fine people hoax took several, and the Russia collusion hoax took several.

-It's it's at least one year.
+It's at least one year.

-And I will say once again that there is no comparison to the fact that the Democrat Party is a hoax and essentially criminal enterprise, it's hoaxes that create this situation and allows them to steal massive amounts of money.
+And I will say once again that there is no comparison to the fact that the Democrat Party is a hoax and essentially criminal enterprise.

-Not every one of them, maybe close, but probably not every one of them.
+Maybe close, but probably not every one of them.

-Uh, but I do think most.
+But I do think most.

-I do think most members of government Democrats are criminal.
+I do think most members of government, Democrats, are criminal.

 That's my belief.